openlibhums/janeway/docs/source/manager/articlesissues/index.rst

     New issue form

+- Issue DOI
+    - Issues can have a DOI, which will be registered with all of its articles in crossref.
+If you are using Janeway's autoregistration (recommended) or if you are not interested on registering DOIs for issues, you can leave this field blank.

 Issue Articles
 ~~~~~~~~~~~~~~
 You can manage the article associated with a given issue by selecting the *View* option, the data of the issue will be displayed along with a list of articles grouped by section.